xia-lab/Metabolomics_2023/README.md

 ## 3) Functional Analysis and Integration

-This part needs to be updated by Yao. <- TODO!
+The aim of this workflow is to introduce the pathway analysis of untargeted metabolomics data using the **Functional Analysis module**.
+The theory and processing steps of mummichog is described.
+Users can use the first examples directly from the module page for practicing.

-The aim of this workflow is to perform functional integration .
+The tutorial of this module is available [here]([https://www.xialab.ca/api/download/metaboanalyst/2_Functional_Analysis.pdf]) for further reference.
+Watch this [video](https://youtu.be/NSwc7Ywvbpw) to see a live demo of functional analysis with MetaboAnalyst.

-The first example is from a study of COVID-19 [Ariel et al](https://doi.org/10.1016/j.cels.2020.10.003).
-The data consists of Illumina RNA-Seq + targeted metabolomic analysis (GC-MS) of metabolome samples.
-The second example is from a study on clinical tolerance on infection of P. vivax between patients (Semi-immune vs. Naïve) from [Li et al](https://doi.org/10.1016/j.redox.2018.04.011).

-The video demo for Functional analysis module is available [here](https://youtu.be/LQ8Imra3DgQ).

 <br/>